alfanse/embers/README.md

 # Embedded Sql Reports
 Expose a generic as possible javax.ws.rs api that has a restricted set of queries that can report on an sql database.
-Allow new/update reports to be happen at anytime.
+Allow reports to be added, updated or deleted at anytime.

 ### Done
 query - inc Audit Query execution with: which query, when, duration.